Alysum History, Family Crest & Coats of Arms

 The surname Alysum was first found in the county of Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they acquired some time before 1300 the territories of their family seat at Loupe.
 They were descended from Angus Mor MacDonnell, Lord of the Isles, their Gaelic name was MacAllister, and it is difficult through history to distinguish one name from the other.

-Important Dates for the Alysum family
+Early History of the Alysum family

 This web page shows only a small excerpt of our Alysum research.
 Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Alysum History in all our PDF Extended History products and printed products wherever possible.